Safety procedures for the 2022 Rodeo.

 KNOW BEFORE YOU GO

-The Tucson Rodeo Committee and venue security promote responsible consumption of alcoholic beverages.
+The Tucson Rodeo Committee, Inc. and venue security promote responsible consumption of alcoholic beverages.

 There is a two (2) drink limit, per transaction, at concession stands.